 Common to low self esteem is negative self talk as both a cause and an effect.
 While self belief is essential and positive self talk very helpful, they can also hinder when used to battle with the negative self talk.
 The result is that we are engaged in a battle with ourselves which cannot be won, and must perpetuate low self esteem.

 Inseparable from the issue of self esteem is comparing ourselves to others.
 This causes us to use others to judge ourselves and keep us away from authentic relating.
 If we are gaining self esteem from feeling higher or better than others, we are most likely trying to cope with a narcissistic wound.
 This is also the case when we feel less than others.
 Neither stance allows us the freedom to authentically be ourselves.
 And so there is often a good reason for our negative self talk.
 It is a way of coping with suffering but without really addressing the suffering.
-We may not even know what it is we are suffering.
+We may not even know what it is or why we are suffering.

 Carl Jung stressed the importance of working with the shadow side of the human psyche.
 He said that “the most terrifying thing is to accept oneself completely.”
 Essential to healthy self esteem is self acceptance, self care, self love and self appreciation.
 Self acceptance enables us to befriend aspects of ourselves that we would rather get rid of.
 The attempt to get rid of parts of ourselves creates an inner separation, a dissociative gap which produces anxiety.

 Self appreciation helps us to know our own worth.
 Essential to self appreciation is self care and having healthy relational boundaries where we make sure that we have the time to take care of our own needs.
 Michelle Obama said that “we need to do a better job of putting ourselves higher on our own to do list.”
 Many feel unworthy of this level of self attention, which is often a defence against allowing the humility it might take to fully appreciate life.